alicoskun/udacity-would-you-rather/README.md

 ## Data

 The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

 There are two types of objects stored in our database: